Updated September 2025

 Bathrooms

 The bathroom is one of the first places to think about when searching for where to hang a mirror.
-Mirrors are ideal in bathrooms since they open up little areas while also reflecting light around them, making rooms appear larger.
+Mirrors are ideal in bathrooms since they open up little areas while also reflecting light around them, making small bathrooms appear larger.

 Bedrooms